Rohith0221/My-Projects/README.md

 **Project Name: Chinese Language Writing Teaching App**

-_Language Used: C++
+_Language Used: C++,
-Framework: Qt
+Framework: Qt,
-Libraries Used: Box2D and several other Qt Libraries
+Libraries Used: Box2D and several other Qt Libraries,
 IDE: QtCreator_

 Overview of the project :